 Cancellation Policy

-Appointment’s cancelled less than 24 hours in advance may be accessed a late cancellation fee equal to the cost of the missed session.
+Appointment’s cancelled less than 24 hours in advance may be accessed a late cancellation fee equal to the cost of the missed session or lesson.

 Office Location